James Anderson (cricketer): 2002–03: World Cup, Zimbabwe and South Africa

 When Anderson was selected for the England one-day squad, he had played only five List A matches, taking 23 wickets at an average of 26.75.
 At the age of 20, he made his ODI debut on 15 December 2002 against Australia at Melbourne.
 He opened the bowling and recorded figures of 1/46 from six overs.
 His debut came before he was even awarded his County cap, which occurred in 2003.
 He showed good promise in this series – a three-team tournament also including Sri Lanka – which earned him a place in the 2003 World Cup squad.
-It was here that he really broke into international cricket with a match-winning spell against Pakistan, where he took four wickets in day/night game to collect the Man of the Match award.
+It was here that he really broke into international cricket with a match-winning spell against Pakistan, where he took four wickets in a day/night game to collect the Man of the Match award.
 In what proved to be England's last match of the tournament he conceded 12 runs off the penultimate over against eventual world champions Australia, and England lost a closely fought contest.

 In the summer of 2003, he made his first Test cricket appearance against Zimbabwe at Lord's, and took five wickets in an innings on debut, becoming the 42nd Englishman to do so.
 His success continued in the subsequent One-Day tournaments against Pakistan (against whom he took a hat-trick at The Oval), South Africa and Zimbabwe.
 His hat-trick against Pakistan, the first by an English bowler in an ODI, claimed the wickets of Abdul Razzaq, Shoaib Akhtar and Mohammad Sami.